fbmoose48/dmenu/README.md

-# Custom build of dmenu

-dmenu - dynamic menu
+# Custom build of dmenu - dynamic menu
 ====================
 dmenu is an efficient dynamic menu for X.